 I have a garden bed in my front yard that I call my “Jess border.”
 The reason for the name is because my daughter and I made the bed together and it always has a big patch of sunflowers in the middle of it each year.
 Sunflowers are Jess’ favorite flowers.

 Like all my other garden beds this year, it had become over grown with weeds.
 I tidied it up and added mulch but the biggest concern was the edging.
 No matter how often I trench it around the edge, there is one weed which grows into it from our

 lawn cover of weeds.
 (It’s green and looks like a lawn but grass is the least common denominator in it!)

 I did not want to keep trenching it over and over, so I invested in some Vigaro edging strips.
 I have used them in other areas of the garden and they make a great edge to trim up to with a whipper snipper and keep the weeds out well.
 Add to that, the edging has a scalloped edge which is quite attractive.

 The edging strips are reversible and interlock with each other in 6 inch pieces.
 The complete set is 20 feet long.
 I bought mine at Home Depot for about $14 for 20 feet.
 It took two boxes to edge this border.
-Our affiliate Amazon has a similar product if you can’t find it locally.

 To do the project, you will also need a rubber mallet. (affiliate link) The mallet knocks the plastic edging pieces into the ground but does not damage them in any way.
 I bought one several years ago and use it all the time to knock in both this type of edging as well as plant stakes and other plastic garden upright items.